flatironinstitute/cryoSBI/README.rst

 Summary
 -------
 cryoSBI is a Python module for simulation-based inference in cryo-electron microscopy.
 The module provides tools for simulating cryo-EM particles, training an amortized posterior model, and sampling from the posterior distribution.
-The code is based on the SBI libary `Lampe <https://lampe.readthedocs.io/en/stable/>`_, which is a using Pytorch.
+The code is based on the SBI libary `Lampe <https://lampe.readthedocs.io/en/stable/>`_, which is using Pytorch.

 Installing
 ----------